 Community Engagement.
 We educate community members about vegetation and power lines by hosting Arbor Day celebrations at schools and municipal parks statewide.
 Activities such as tree-planting events on school or park grounds educate the public about the importance of trees in the environment.

 Beyond our Arbor Day tree plantings and community events, APS offers a Community Tree Program.
 Through this program, APS offers grant funding to qualified organizations for community-based tree-planting projects.
 This focuses on serving vulnerable communities, such as Title 1 School Districts, working with non-profits and neighborhood associations, along with cities and towns.
-In 2022, this program allowed for the planting of 881 trees in 17 schools, with 12 different non-profits, city parks, and towns.
+In 2023, this program allowed for the planting of 386 trees in 14 schools, with seven different non-profits, city parks, and towns.

 Wildlife Protection and Resource Conservation Programs

-Avian and Wildlife Protection: The Avian and Wildlife Protection Program was created in the early 2000’s to address the interplay between birds of prey and power lines and equipment.
+Avian and Wildlife Protection: The Avian and Wildlife Protection Program was created in the early 2000’s to address the interplay between all bird species in Arizona and power lines and equipment.
 Eagles, hawks, owls and other birds are attracted to power poles as a place to perch, roost, nest and hunt.
-The large wingspans of these birds make them vulnerable to electrocution.
+Because the large wingspans of these birds make them vulnerable to electrocution, the program helps implement changes to reduce the occurrence of electrocutions.

 The Avian and Wildlife Protection Program protects birds that build nests on electrical equipment.
-A utility pole nest platform that we developed can be installed in a safe location if nests pose a hazard for birds or equipment.
-We partner with wildlife rehabilitation organizations such as to relocate nests safely.
+A utility pole nest platform that we developed can be installed in a safe location if nests pose a hazard for birds and equipment or have the potential to cause a fire.
+We partner with wildlife rehabilitation organizations such as Liberty Wildlife to relocate eggs and chicks safely.

 Learn more about our avian and wildlife protection program.